ORM Frameworks for Financial Institutions under Basel III, CRR III and DORA

 • Automated data collection and analysis

-• AI-powered early detection of risk situations
+• AI-supported early detection of risk situations

 What regulatory requirements exist for Operational Risk Management?